ccsa-ufrn/seminario-ccsa-old/doc/api/readme.md

     }
 }
 ```
-- The 'mail' field in the response indicate if the confirmation mail has successfuly sent
+- **Note**: The 'mail' field in the response indicate if the confirmation mail has successfuly sent

 #### GET /tgs
 About: Returns all listables thematic groups
 Endpoint: ``http://PATH_TO_CCSA/index.php?/api/tgs``
 Method: ``GET``
-Requires: **nothing**
 Returns:
 ```
 {